 An NR carrier is a candidate to be measured in a gap if its SMTC occasion fully occurs in time within the considered measurement gap excluding RF switching time.

-An interRAT measurement object is a candidate to be measured in all meausrement gaps, if it does not refer to RSTD measurement.
+An interRAT measurement object is a candidate to be measured in all meausrement gaps.